destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

 When a validator’s stake is global it protects the Bittensor network much better.
 It does so by making it hard for a rogue validator (or for a cabal of rogue validators) to acquire 51% of the consensus voting power.
 Here is a simple example showing how it works:

-Let's say we have 52 subnets and hypothetically a total 52,000 staked TAO tokens distributed amongst all the validators across these 52 subnets.
+Let's say we have 52 subnets and hypothetically a total of 52,000 staked TAO tokens distributed amongst all the validators across these 52 subnets.

 <center>